Full professor of Artificial Intelligence

 Having seen this, it's no surprise that they can also grasp the beauty, coherence and complexity that first-shelf artists, like the London Symphony Orchestra, would demand in their repertoire.

 And it's not only that complex objects can emerge from new evolving realms, the point is that the genetic process is under control, giving the opportunity of mastering new forms of genetic engineering for designing physical or abstract objects.
-Imagine the future: musicians composing music by altering genetic information, designers interacting with new forms mutating actual mock-ups, animators browsing completely new previews of a scene...
+Imagine a plausible future where musicians compose by altering genetic information, designers interacte with new forms mutating actual mock-ups, animators browse completely new previews of a scene...
 All in all, computers truly assuming creative tasks, and augmenting human ingenuity.